jas-sin82/d-y-collection-milestone-4/README.md

   * A Keep Shopping & Checkout button will also be displayed at the bottom of the page.

   [Back to Highlights ](#highlights)

+ ### Checkout Page

+  * The Checkout page will contain a brief summary of the order and a form for the delivery details.

+  * If the user is logged in then the form will be automatically fill with any address information the user has saved in their profile.

+  * The payment information system will be implemented by Stripe and it will allow the user to enter a card number, expiry date and CVC number.

+  * Buttons at the bottom of the page will allow the user to complete the order or adjust the order.

+ ### Profile Page

+  * Once a user is registered they will have access to their profile page.

+  * This allows the user to enter default delivery information and  view previous orders.

+## Features left  which I want to implement in future:-

+  * To add the wish list functionality, so user can add products in their wish list, and Items from the wish list can delete or add to the users shopping cart.

+  * User can Log in account with social media instead typing manually user name and password.

+  * Email Newsletter Subscription by using Django and AJAX.

+  * Contact form.